dawranliou/dawranliou.com/content/_index.md

 +++
 title = "Daw-Ran Liou"
-description = "Hi there!
-I'm a professional software developer currently based in the PDT (UTC-7) timezone.
-Clojure/Script is currently my favorite tech stack."
+description = "Hi there, my name is Daw-Ran.
+This is my personal website, where I share my writings and other public information about myself."
 +++

 # Hi, my name is Daw-Ran